Judge allows Derek Chauvin to live outside of Minnesota as he awaits trial in death of George Floyd

 At a pretrial hearing last month, attorneys for all four former officers cited numerous threats they and their clients had received in recent months.
 Afterward, protesters confronted three of the former officers — Kueng, Lane and Thao — and their attorneys outside the courthouse, some chanting “Murderer!” at the officers while pursuing them for several blocks as they walked to their cars.

 Thomas Plunkett, an attorney for Kueng, said in court filings that the crowd outside the courthouse was proof of why the trial should be moved.
-He wrote that protester physically assaulted Lane and his attorney, Earl Gray, and he offered screen shots of the encounter taken from a live stream hosted by the independent media group Unicorn Riot.
+He wrote that protesters physically assaulted Lane and his attorney, Earl Gray, and he offered images of the encounter taken from a live stream hosted by the independent media group Unicorn Riot.

 Plunkett said protesters had inflicted $2,000 worth of damage on the vehicle that he, Kueng, Lane and Gray had ridden in and included a copy of the Minneapolis police report he filed about the incident.